akshatsinha97/Swiggy-food-delivery/README.md

 USERS:
 ______________________________________________________________________________
-GET /users/

-// Gets information of all users inside database.

-GET /users/getUser/:id
+GET /users/getUser/

-// Gets information about a specific user.
+// Gets information about a specific logged in user.

 POST /users/createUser

 // Creates user post verifying if the all the mandatory fields like firstname,  unique email & password are filled up.

-PUT /users/updateUser/:id
+PUT /users/updateUser/

-// Updates user details like firstname & lastname.
+// Updates user details like firstname & lastname for the logged in user.

-DELETE /users/deleteUser/:id
+DELETE /users/deleteUser/

-// Deletes a specific user with specified id in request params.
+// Deletes a specific logged in user.

 FOODS:
 ______________________________________________________________________________